mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 A "scheduled" generator is one which submits bids to AEMO, and is told what power level to produce at by AEMO, every 5 minutes.
 Most big generators are scheduled.
+Most loads are non-scheduled (you do not talk to AEMO before turning on your dishwasher).
+Some large loads (such as smelters) are scheduled.

 A "non-scheduled" generator generates whenever it wants.
 These tend to be small hydro plants and biowaste generators.
 If you find a generator mentioned in some tables but not others, it may be non-scheduled.